 III.
-Marriage celebrated abroad
+Marriage celebrated abroad 1 A marriage validly celebrated abroad is recognised in Switzerland.

-- A marriage validly celebrated abroad is recognised in Switzerland. - If either prospective spouse is a Swiss citizen or if both have their domicile in Switzerland, a marriage celebrated abroad is recognized, unless it was celebrated with the manifest intent of circumventing the Swiss provisions on annulment of marriage. - A marriage validly celebrated abroad between persons of the same sex is recognised in Switzerland as a registered partnership.
+2 If either of the prospective spouses is a Swiss citizen or if both have their domicile in Switzerland, a marriage celebrated abroad is recognised, unless it was celebrated with the manifest intent of circumventing the Swiss provisions on annulment of marriage.27

 IV.
-Annulment of marriage
+Annulment

-- The Swiss courts at the domicile or, in the absence of a domicile in Switzerland, those at the place of celebration of the marriage or the place of origin of either spouse have jurisdiction to hear an action for annulment of marriage. - The action is governed by Swiss law. - Articles 62 to 64 apply by analogy to interim measures and to the consequences of an annulment. - Foreign decisions on annulment of marriage are recognised in Switzerland if they were rendered in the state where the marriage was celebrated.
+1 The Swiss courts at the domicile or, in the absence of a domicile in Switzerland, those at the place of celebration of the marriage or the place of origin of either spouse have jurisdiction to hear an action for annulment of marriage.

+2 The action is governed by Swiss law.

+3 Articles 62 to 64 apply by analogy to interim measures and to the consequences of an annulment.

+4 Foreign decisions on annulment of marriage are recognised in Switzerland if they were rendered in the state where the marriage was celebrated.
 Article 65 applies by analogy if the action was brought by one of the spouses.